Let’s Get Strategic: Creating A Content Strategy That Works

 - Are they first-time dads?

-- Are they dads from within a 50 mile radius of Somewhereville?
+- Dads from within a 50 mile radius of Somewhereville?

-- Are they baseball dads or soccer dads?
+- Baseball dads or soccer dads?
 Are they on Facebook or Twitter?

 Be where your audience is and deliver relevant and rich content for THEM.